doctrine/orm/docs/en/tutorials/getting-started.rst

 logic in the domain.
 * DTOs can be reused in other components, like when deserializing mixed content, using forms...
+* Classic and static constructors can be used to manage different ways to create our objects, and they can also use DTOs.
-* Anemic model tends to isolate the entity from the logic, and a rich model fixes that because entity's logic can be put in the entity itself.
+* Anemic models tend to isolate the entity from logic, whereas rich models fix that because logic related to the entity can be put in the entity itself, including data validation.

 The next step for persistence with Doctrine is to describe the structure of the ``Product`` entity to Doctrine using a metadata